Data Sources API¶

 -d url='https://s3.amazonaws.com/nyc-tlc/trip+data/fhv_tripdata_2018-12.csv'

-When importing a remote file from a URL, the response will contain the details of an import Job.
-To see the status of the import, you must use the Jobs API.
+When importing a remote file from a URL, the response contains the details of an import Job.
+To see the status of the import, use the Jobs API.

 { "id": 123, "name": "Al Brown"}

-Your schema definition would need to provide the JSONPath expressions to identify the columns id
+Your schema definition must provide the JSONPath expressions to identify the columns id and name:

 id Int32 `json:$.id`,